microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Resource Flow
 --------------

-In this scenario, the physical resources in each physical machine (PM) are the central resource, which currently includes the physical cores and memory.
+In this scenario, the physical resources in each PM are the central resource, which currently includes the physical cores and memory.
 A full resource life cycle always contains the steps below: